Makes you realize how very much

 Community occurs on so many levels.

-It happens every time
+It happens every time you post

 in the online forums to share tips,